lfcj/EssentialFeed/README.md

     -   Parts three (The Codebase) and four (The Software Product and the Delivery Process) of the book show a good list of indicators to pay attention to.
 Collecting them over time gives a good hint on the health of the codebase and on improvements to overtake.

--   📚Try to convert comments into helper methods to avoid having to write comments.
+-   📚 Try to convert comments into helper methods to avoid having to write comments.
 These are easily outdated.

 #### 23. Deleting Models and Handling Errors with Codable+FileSystem, Making Async Code Look Sync in Tests to Eliminate Arrow Anti-Pattern, and More Essential Test Guidelines to Improve Code Quality and Team Communication